Recombinant Proteins

 Eukaryotic Translation Initiation Factor 4E-Binding Protein 3 Human Recombinant

-EIF4EBP3 Human Recombinant produced in E.coli is a single, non-glycosylated polypeptide chain containing 123 amino acids (1-100) and having a molecular mass of 13.3 kDa.
+Recombinant human EIF4EBP3 protein was produced in E. coli.
+It is a single, non-glycosylated polypeptide chain containing 123 amino acids (amino acids 1-100 of the EIF4EBP3 sequence plus a 23 amino acid His-tag at the N-terminus) and has a molecular mass of 13.3 kDa.
+The protein was purified using proprietary chromatographic techniques.

 Shipped with Ice Packs